networkRob/eos-sdk-ip-monitor/README.md

 # eos-sdk-ip-monitor

+#### Version 1.2
+- Corrected an incorrect setting of the email parameter.
+It was causing email functionality to fail.

 #### Version 1.1
 - Corrected an issue where the script only monitored the first device/IP address entered in, and ignores the remaining entered ones